shutter-network/nano-shutter/README.md

 #### 1. **Time-Based Encryption**

-Send a POST request to `/encrypt/with_time` with the message and timestamp to encrypt.
+Send a POST request to `/encrypt/with_time` with the message and timestamp to encrypt (e.g. 60 seconds in the future).

 **Request Body Example:**